On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: An alternative description of Dokchitser constants

 \section{An alternative description of Dokchitser constants}

 The definition of Dokchitser constants that we have given above is somewhat unsatisfactory, since it involves making an arbitrary choice (that of a pairing) on which the result does not depend.
 It would be nice to have a definition that avoids any arbitrary choices.
-As a first step in the investigation of the properties of Dokchitser constants, we will provide an alternative definition which depends on fixing more specific information about the relation (on which the result again does not depend) but not on any choices connected with the representation.
-This construction is inspired by the proof of \cite[Lemma 3.2]{TVD-3}.
+As a first step in the investigation of the properties of Dokchitser constants, we will provide an alternative definition, which depends on fixing more specific information about the relation (on which the result again does not depend) but not on any choices connected with the representation.